TypeOracle/TypeOracle/README.md

 adobe_sample_output/: instruction numbers of modules

-favocado_oracle.txt/: record the number of instructions of every dir in adobe_sample_input
+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-#### foxit reader (Figure 7(b))
+##### cooper_typeoracle: fuzzing all binding calls using combination of TypeOracle and Cooper

-we use Favocado and Favocado with type information of TypeOracle to fuzz Foxit and  record coverage information using DynamoRIO
+we use Cooper and type information of TypeOracle to fuzz Adobe

-##### favocado: fuzzing all APIs using Favocado

-we use Favocado to fuzz Foxit

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+#### foxit reader (Figure 9(d))

+we use Cooper and Cooper with type information of TypeOracle to fuzz Foxit and  record coverage information using DynamoRIO

+##### cooper: fuzzing all binding calls using Cooper

+we use Cooper to fuzz Foxit

-sample_output/: parse result of coverage information
+adobe_sample_input/: parse result of coverage information

-favocado.txt/: record the number of instructions of every dir in adobe_sample_input
+adobe_sample_output/log-FoxitPDFReader_exe.txt: record the number of instructions of every dir in adobe_sample_input

-##### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado
+##### cooper_typeoracle: fuzzing all binding calls using combination of TypeOracle and Cooper

-we use Favocado and type information of TypeOracle to fuzz Foxit
+we use Cooper and type information of TypeOracle to fuzz Foxit

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO

-sample_output/: parse result of coverage information
+adobe_sample_input/: parse result of coverage information

-favocado_oracle.txt/: record the number of instructions of every dir in adobe_sample_input
+adobe_sample_output/log-FoxitPDFReader_exe.txt: record the number of instructions of every dir in adobe_sample_input

-## vulnerabilities (Table 3)
+## vulnerabilities (Table 2)
 #### adobe reader

 #### foxit reader

 ## vulnerabilities_48

-All test PDFs can be downloaded from https://drive.google.com/file/d/1t5lKc69_leeg2iCfmkO-PsW4mt2c8L_j/view?usp=sharing
+All test PDFs (including crash PDFs) can be downloaded from https://drive.google.com/file/d/1t5lKc69_leeg2iCfmkO-PsW4mt2c8L_j/view?usp=sharing

 ### adobe reader

-#### document: randomly fuzzing documented APIs
+#### document: randomly fuzzing documented binding calls

-we use the random type of document APIs to fuzz Adobe
+we use the random type of document binding calls to fuzz Adobe

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs

-#### all_random: randomly fuzzing all (documented+undocumented) APIs
+#### random: randomly fuzzing all (documented+undocumented) binding calls

-we use Favocado and type information of TypeOracle to fuzz Adobe
+we use the random type of all (documented+undocumented) binding calls to fuzz Adobe

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs

-#### typeoracle: fuzzing all APIs using TypeOracle
+##### adobe_manual: fuzzing all binding calls using Adobe Manual

-we use the type information of all (documented+undocumented) APIs to fuzz Adobe
+We use the Adobe Manual's type information of all (documented+undocumented) binding calls to fuzz Adobe

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs
+#### typeoracle: fuzzing all binding calls using TypeOracle

+we use the type information of all (documented+undocumented) binding calls to fuzz Adobe

+crashinfo/: crashinfo logged by event viewer of windows

-#### favocado: fuzzing all APIs using Favocado
+#### favocado: fuzzing all binding calls using Favocado

 we use Favocado to fuzz Adobe

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs

-#### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado
+#### favocado+typeoracle: fuzzing all binding calls using combination of TypeOracle and Favocado

 we use Favocado and type information of TypeOracle to fuzz Adobe

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs
+##### cooper: fuzzing all binding calls using Cooper

+we use Cooper to fuzz Adobe

+crashinfo/: crashinfo logged by event viewer of windows

+##### cooper_typeoracle: fuzzing all binding calls using combination of TypeOracle and Cooper

+we use Cooper and type information of TypeOracle to fuzz Adobe

+crashinfo/: crashinfo logged by event viewer of windows

 ### foxit reader

-#### document: randomly fuzzing documented APIs
+##### adobe_manual: fuzzing all binding calls using Adobe Manual

-we use the random type of document APIs to fuzz Foxit
+We use the Adobe Manual's type information of all (documented+undocumented) binding calls to fuzz Foxit

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs

-#### all_random: randomly fuzzing all (documented+undocumented) APIs
+#### radnom: randomly fuzzing all (documented+undocumented) binding calls

-we use Favocado and type information of TypeOracle to fuzz Foxit
+we use the random type of all (documented+undocumented) binding calls to fuzz Foxit

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs
+##### typeoracle_adobe: fuzzing all binding calls using TypeOracle of Adobe

+We use the Adobe's type information of all (documented+undocumented) binding calls to fuzz Foxit

-#### typeoracle: fuzzing all APIs using TypeOracle
+#### typeoracle_foxit: fuzzing all binding calls using TypeOracle of Foxit

-we use the type information of all (documented+undocumented) APIs to fuzz Foxit
+We use the Foxit's type information of all (documented+undocumented) binding calls to fuzz Foxit

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs

-#### favocado: fuzzing all APIs using Favocado
+#### favocado: fuzzing all binding calls using Favocado

 we use Favocado to fuzz Foxit

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs

-#### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado
+#### favocado+typeoracle: fuzzing all binding calls using combination of TypeOracle and Favocado

 we use Favocado and type information of TypeOracle to fuzz Foxit

 crashinfo/: crashinfo logged by event viewer of windows

-crash/: crash PDFs
+##### cooper: fuzzing all binding calls using Cooper

+we use Cooper to fuzz Foxit

+crashinfo/: crashinfo logged by event viewer of windows

+##### cooper_typeoracle: fuzzing all binding calls using combination of TypeOracle and Cooper

+we use Cooper and type information of TypeOracle to fuzz Foxit

+crashinfo/: crashinfo logged by event viewer of windows

 # Utility